Home Reports Jewelry and Accessories Shopify Ecommerce Industry Report

 Key Takeaways

-Average Lighthouse performance scores of just 0.45/100 reveal critically poor site speed and technical performance, likely contributing to the -16.2% PageRank decline.
+Average Lighthouse performance scores of 0.46/100 indicate critically poor site speed and technical health, likely suppressing both rankings and conversion rates across the category.

 Get a monthly email when this data is updated